From Cracked Displays to Clogged Charging Ports – Pronto Arigato iPad Repair Specialist

-If none of this works, then it may be best to contact a professional to identify the issue, and get to the bottom of it.
+If none of this works, then it may be best to contact our iPad repair specialist to identify the issue and get to the bottom of it.

-iPad won’t charge: If your iPad suddenly won’t charge up even when plugged to a power source, it may create an issue that would make your device unworkable.
-Testing it when it is plugged into your computer may also signify if its the iPad itself, or the power adapter instead.
+If your iPad suddenly won’t charge up even when plugged into a power source, it may create an issue that would make your device unworkable.
+Testing it when it is plugged into your computer may also signify if it’s the iPad itself, or the power adapter instead.

 You can see whether the USB port on your computer is charging it by looking at the battery icon on the iPad.
 If charged, a lightning symbol would appear, if not, then Not Charging would be beside it.
 Although some computers can’t provide the power to charge your device, it is always there even if it is slow, so this is a good indication if your device is the problem or the wire.

-Once you are done with that troubleshoot, then you can find an alternate wire or power adapter to ensure you don’t spend too much.
+Once you are done with that troubleshooting, then you can find an alternate wire or power adapter to ensure you don’t spend too much.

 It’s always worth rebooting your iPad to see if that helps.